PaulJohnston88/ES-AzureLab/lib/wiki/[Examples]-Create-Custom-Role-Definitions-and-Assignments.md

 - Create the policy assignment files for `Enforce-RG-Tags` and `LZ-Baseline` so that they can be assigned

-- Assign the custom policy definition for `Enforce-RG-Tags` at the `root` Management Group by extending the built-in archetype for `es_root`.
+- Assign the custom policy definition for `Enforce-RG-Tags` at the `es_root` Management Group by extending the built-in archetype for `es_root`.

 - Assign the custom policy set definition for `LZ-Baseline` at the `Landing Zones` Management Group by extending the built-in archetype for `es_landing_zones`.